 Further round from the pier, the promenade winds around Aberystwyth University’s Old College and St Michael's Church, past the castle grounds and war memorial.
 An iconic landmark, the Old College, was originally built as an ornate, Gothic-style hotel in the 1870s but when this venture failed, the founders of the ‘university by the sea’ took the opportunity buy it via public subscription as the base for the institution.

-Click here for more information on Aberystwyth.
+Click here for more information on Aberystwyth town.